-- Lay the second course of blocks the same way as the first and finish the course with the other half of your cut block.
-Since the blocks are interlocking, there is no need for adhesive during this process.
+- Lay the rest of the second course blocks, interlocking them if applicable, and finish the course with the other half of your cut block.

 - If you wish to lay more than two courses, you only need to cut a block in half for the even-numbered courses.
 Following this rule will ensure your blocks are properly staggered.

-- Lastly, brush off the retaining wall blocks to clear away debris before starting the next course.
+- Brush off the blocks to clear away debris before starting the next course.

-Lastly, put down a layer of block caps to complete your retaining wall and enhance the overall aesthetic.
+Put down a layer of capstone blocks to complete your landscape retaining wall and enhance the overall aesthetic.

-- Brush off the previous course to clean off any debris.
+- Brush off the last layer of stones and clean off any debris.

-- Using construction adhesive, secure your block caps and create the top layer of your retaining wall.
-The block caps should overhang the retaining blocks by 1 to 1-1/2 inches.
+- Using construction adhesive, secure your capstones and create the top layer of your retaining wall.
+The block caps should overhang the retaining blocks by 1 to 1 1/2 inches.

-Tip: If your retaining blocks and block caps aren’t dry, the adhesive glue won’t hold properly.
+Tip: If the retaining blocks and block caps aren’t dry, the adhesive glue won’t hold properly.